 Quick dry towel – If you’re still traveling with a normal, bulky, dank-smelling towel, get with the times, my friend!
 A quick dry microfiber towel makes your life easier.

-World Nomads Travel Insurance – Don’t leave yourself unprotected.
+Safetywing Travel Insurance – Don’t leave yourself unprotected.
 No matter how careful you are, there are too many things that are out of your control—chicken bus crashes, tainted food and water, faulty adventure equipment…grab some travel insurance and give yourself some peace of mind (see box below for instant quote).

 Insider Guatemala Travel Tips